deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 Tensorboard
 -----------

-Logging does not look very neat on the display of jupyter.
-You can start tensorboard tensorboard from a terminal
+Logging does not look very neat on the jupyter notebook display.
+You can start tensorboard from a terminal

 .. code:: sh

    tensorboard --logdir /path/to/traindir

-to get an overview of current learning rate, epoch, train loss and accuracy for the validation set
+to get an overview of current learning rate, epoch, train loss and accuracy for the validation set.

 Running evaluation on the test set
 ----------------------------------

 Configuration files and checkpoints are being saved in sub folders of ``traindir``.
-We use them to run a final evaluation on the test split we haven’t used yet.
+We use them to run a final evaluation on the test split.

 The training script already selects a tokenizer that is needed to convert the raw features, i.e. words into tokens.
-It also chooses the mapping framework that converts datapoints of internal **deepdoctection** image format into layoutlm features.
+It also chooses the mapping framework that converts datapoints of the internal **deepdoctection** image format into layoutlm features.
 The Evaluator however, has been designed to run evaluation on various tasks.
 Hence it needs a pipeline component.
 The pipeline component for language model